mtzortzi/Hate-Speech-detection-/README.md

-AFRO EQUALITY
+*AFRO EQUALITY*

-Empowering People of African Descent: Hate Speech, Violence and Racism- Training on Digital Skills and Civic Participation
+**Empowering People of African Descent: Hate Speech, Violence and Racism- Training on Digital Skills and Civic Participation**

-ITML conducted a comprehensive sentiment analysis of online press and social media content across Greece, Italy, and Spain.
+Conducted a comprehensive sentiment analysis of online press and social media content across Greece, Italy, and Spain.
 The initial phase involved scraping online press articles to extract their text and titles, complemented by acquiring tweets labeled for hate speech from the TweetEval dataset available on Hugging Face.
-For sentiment evaluation, we employed VADER (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based tool that assigns a compound sentiment score alongside specific scores for positive and negative sentiments.
-To enhance our analysis, we integrated API calls to ChatGPT 4.0-mini, utilizing a meticulously crafted prompt refined through extensive experimentation.
+For __sentiment evaluation__, we employed __VADER (Valence Aware Dictionary and sEntiment Reasoner)__, a lexicon and rule-based tool that assigns a compound sentiment score alongside specific scores for positive and negative sentiments.
+To enhance our analysis, __we integrated API calls to ChatGPT 4.0-mini__, utilizing a meticulously crafted prompt refined through extensive experimentation.
 This approach enabled us to classify texts for the presence of racial hate speech targeting Black individuals and to assess whether the author's intent was racially motivated.
 Our goal was to construct a dataset encompassing columns for text, title, newspaper, sentiment, hate speech, hate speech explanation, author's motivation, and an explanation of the author's motivation.
 Leveraging large language models like ChatGPT facilitated the generation of detailed explanations for hate speech and the author's intent, thereby enriching the dataset with nuanced insights.

 Codes for scraping online articles: